stephenslab/susieR/README.md

 install.packages("susieR")
 ```

-Alternatively, install the latest in-development version of `susieR`
+Alternatively, install the latest development version of `susieR`
 from GitHub:

 ```R